The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 Through His obedient acceptance of the cross, Christ overcame death.
 The real cross, upon which Christ hung, is reality itself: the ingratitude and contempt that humanity inflicts on God’s love.
 The symbolic cross, upon which the Word—and our very destiny—hangs, and which every Christian must embrace, is the spoken acknowledgment of our brokenness, trauma, and death that love alone can overcome.
 Christ offers us a share in the glory of His achievement if only we accept His call to follow the same path—if only we stop hiding the real behind empty defenses, if only we openly admit our pain to God, if only we let our prayer speak in honest humility for us.

-Breaking the Cycle of Hatred
+Breaking the Cycle of Blame and Hatred

 It would be far better to step outside this repeated cycle of hatred and ask yourself some meaningful questions: